MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-port-usage.md

  2. UDP socket-based secure communication with transparent cloud relay servers, and other peer devices (if supported).

-If either pattern is blocked, early PlayFab Party API operations or automatic notifications such as the initial [`PartyRegionsChangedStateChange`](reference/structs/partyregionschangedstatechange.md) will report [`PartyStateChangeResult::InternetConnectivityError`](reference/enums/partystatechangeresult.md) or applicable errors.
+If either pattern is blocked, early PlayFab Party API operations or automatic notifications such as the initial [`PartyRegionsChangedStateChange`](reference/structs/partyregionschangedstatechange.md) will report [`PartyStateChangeResult::InternetConnectivityError`](reference/enums/partystatechangeresult.md).

 For web service request issues, other necessary PlayFab and platform operations outside of Party such as the user login functions would also likely fail.
 These failures are often caused by local firewall restrictions or proxy requirements for HTTPS connections.
 Most issues can be resolved by enabling direct, outbound HTTPS communication to cloud web services from the local device or network.